tamilzh/avalanche-chainlink-tutorial/README.md

 ```

 * jsonparse, ethuint256 & ethtx are core adaptors are executed synchronously.
 For more details check the usage of each adaptors [here](https://docs.chain.link/docs/core-adapters/)
 * runlog - By adding the address parameter, you make the event filter of the RunLog initiator more restrictive, only listening for events from that address, instead of any address.
 By adding the requesters parameter, you only allow requests to come from an address within the array.
-Please have a look at this [video](https://www.youtube.com/watch?v=ZB3GLtQvgME&38m38s) to get your address
+Please have a look at this [video](https://www.youtube.com/watch?v=ZB3GLtQvgME&38m38s) to get your oracle address

 # Smart contracts